 People of Lincoln Heights: Brett Goldstone

 Brett Goldstone.
 This is Lincoln Heights.
-This is near the corner of San Fernando Rd, Pasadena Ave, North Broadway, and Alameda.
+This is near the corner of San Fernando Road, Pasadena Avenue, North Broadway, and Alameda.
 The original city started right here.
 They say Portola came across this property on his meandering walk up the river.
 It goes back a long time.
-This was the genesis of the city of LA, this little crossroads right here.
+This was the genesis of the city of L.A., this little crossroads right here.

 I was at a studio in Chinatown, my next-door neighbor was a Chinese realtor, and he saw me fixing a door on my studio where I rented out a couple of studio spaces.
 He said, "If you need to buy something, I have perfect place for you."

-There have been dramatic changes over the past ten years.
+There have been dramatic changes over the past 10 years.

 I went up the river, stayed down at Chinatown, and returned here.
 When they had the kids, we got a place further up Highland Park by the rose bowl, but I always gravitate back here.
 Now my wife's got a place in Malibu.
 I go out once a week, but you can't leave once you're hooked on this place, it's so diverse.
 I spent three years hitchhiking around the world and did the South American thing.
 I can't go back and live with a bunch of rich white people.
 It's just not possible.